 Otter, Affordable Newborn warmer

-International research, design and fabrication of a newborn warmer that will prevent hypothermia in developing countries
+International research, design and prototype of a newborn warmer that will prevent hypothermia in developing countries

 Company: Design that Matters